Too Something

-Too Something (also known as New York Daze) is an American sitcom that aired Sunday at 8:30 on the Fox network in October 1995 and again from May 26 to June 30, 1996.
+Too Something (also known as New York Daze) is an American sitcom that aired on the Fox network in October 1995 and again from May 26 to June 23, 1996.

 Premise

 The show centered on Eric McDougal, a would-be author, and Donny Reeves, a photographer, who were roommates in Manhattan.

 Contest to rename series

 The producers ran a contest to rename the series, but it went on hiatus before the show could be renamed.
 When the series returned in May 1996 its new title was New York Daze and it was introduced by Jeri Dobson of Greensboro, North Carolina who had won the contest, including a trip to Hollywood.